-Several collaborative ventures have helped to set this research in a wider interdisciplinary framework:
+Collaborative ventures help to set these topics in a wider interdisciplinary framework:

-- The 'Warwick Network for Parish Research', with the associated community platform 'My-Parish' and the annual 'Warwick Symposium on Parish Research', co-hosted with my colleagues Steve Hindle, Peter Marshall and Penny Roberts (hear the podcast featuring interviews from the sixth symposium on 'parish pieties').
+- The 'Warwick Network for Parish Research', with the associated community platform 'My-Parish' and the annual 'Warwick Symposium on Parish Research', alongside the Microhistory Network;

 a) Books / edited collections